Wednesday, May 25, 2016

 Whitney Houston in the main lobby.
 For the purposes of the film it's being used as her dressing room.
 She's opening her fan mail.

-A Mayan lobby shot with Kevin Costner.
+A Mayan lobby shot with Kevin and Whitney's manager, played by Gary Kemp.
 In the foreground we see a threatening letter that has arrived.
-She makes an appearance anyway but has to be rescued by Costner.
+She makes an appearance anyway but has to be rescued by Kevin.

 The Mayan started out in 1927 as a legit house specializing in musicals.
 It later hosted many other types of legit productions and was occasionally a film house for specialized attractions, early "artie" product and, later, Spanish language films.
 It went to porno in the 60s and was reclaimed as a music club in the late 1980s.
 See the Mayan Theatre pages on the Los Angeles Theatres site for a photo tour.

-Here Costner is backstage looking for troublemakers at the Pantages.
+Here Kevin is backstage at the Pantages looking for troublemakers.
 That's the original 1930 Frank Adam dimmerboard that was still in place at the time of the filming.
 It's now gone.

-Huston onstage with another presenter in front of the film's lovely deco set.
+Whitney onstage with another presenter in front of the film's lovely deco set.
+There will be trouble.

 See the Pantages Theatre pages on the Los Angeles Theatres site for many views of this 1930 deco masterpiece designed by B. Marcus Priteca, who did many earlier houses for the circuit.
 It's now the home of Broadway shows for the Nederlander Organization.